aiven/aiven-docs/docs/platform/howto/byoc/networking-security.md

 ### Traffic to the bastion

-Aiven Management plane traffic to your BYOC environment originates from redundant NAT gateways.
+Aiven Management plane traffic to your BYOC environment originates from a set of redundant gateways with fixed IPs.
 Therefore, the bastion subnet needs to whitelist four static IPs on relevant ports.

 | Source                 | Destination    | Description                                                                                                                                   |
 | ---------------------- | ---------------| --------------------------------------------------------------------------------------------------------------------------------------------- |